 - Question and Answer with the physicians, time permitting

 Pre-Meeting Contouring Exercises

 One patient imageset and contouring exercises for each structure will be open to everyone, worldwide.
 These will be released as structures in the ProKnow Contouring Accuracy Library and configured to be available to anyone with a ProKnow Quality Systems account (setting up an account is free and takes just a moment).

 These structures will be released by June 1, 2019, leaving plenty of time to contour each of the three structures prior to the AAMD meeting.

-The workshop is part of the General Session agenda on Sunday, June 16.
-During the workshop, three new contouring exercises – for the same anatomical structures but for a different patient dataset – will be released during the live workshop at the AAMD meeting.
+The session is part of the General Session agenda on Sunday, June 16.
+During the session, three new contouring exercises – for the same anatomical structures but for a different patient dataset – will be released during the live session at the AAMD meeting.
 These exercises will be available to attendees of the meeting who bring a WiFi-enabled laptop and mouse or other pointing device (Note: Mac and Android tablets will not work).

 For each structure, the workshop will follow this process: